asmagill/hs._asm.axuielement/Reference_Core.md

  * `pointTable` - the x and y coordinates of the screen location to test, provided as a point-table, like the one returned by `hs.mouse.getAbsolutePosition`.
 A point-table is a table with key-value pairs for keys `x` and `y`.

 Returns:
- * an axuielementObject for the object at the specified coordinates, or nil if no object could be identified.
+ * an axuielementObject for the object at the specified coordinates, or nil and an error string if no object could be identified or an accessibility error occurred

 Notes:
  * This method can only be called on an axuielementObject that represents an application or the system-wide element (see [hs.axuielement.systemWideElement](#systemWideElement)).